This product is successfully added to your cart

 Condition Rating: A+

 The oldest preserved map of Denmark of Danish origin.
-Drawn by Marcus Jordan at the request of Duke Heinrich Rantzau, viceroy of Schleswig-Holstein.
+Marcus Jordan drew them at the request of Duke Heinrich Rantzau, viceroy of Schleswig-Holstein.

 TRANSLATION OF CARTOUCHE TEXT TOP RIGHT: Heinrich Rantzau, privy counsellor to King Frederick II of Denmark, governor of the two Duchies of Schleswig and Holstein and of Dithmarschen, and singular protector of scholars, herewith adorned his country and our work.